Mahad: Etymology

-The word "Mahad" is derived from Konkani-marathi words "महा" (Mahā) and "हाट" (Hāt)."महा" meaning "Great or big" and "हाट" meaning "market", collectively meaning "a big market".
+The word "Mahad" is derived from Konkani-marathi words "महा" (Mahā) and "हाट" (Market)."महा" meaning "Great or big" and "हाट" meaning "market", collectively meaning "a big market".

 The oldest reference of Mahad is found in historical documents in 225 BC.
 Around 130 AD, Mahad was under rule of Buddhist king Vishnu Pulit of Kambhoja dynasty.
 He built the Gandharpale caves opposite to Mahad port.
-Under his rule, Mahad was a port and business centre which continued until British Raj.
-The development of Mahad as a business centre continued under the rule of Yadavas of Deogiri in the 13th century.
+Under his rule, Mahad was a port and business center which continued until British Raj.
+The development of Mahad as a business center continued under the rule of Yadavas of Deogiri in the 13th century.
 Yadavas were the first make Marathi the official language of Maharashtra.
 Mahad was taken by British in 1818 and was a place of administrative work when Raigad fort was made the capital of Shivaji.